Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Field equations using MGD and Karmarkar's condition

-At this stage, we would like to point out that the parameter $\beta_{2}$ is associated with the cosmological constant $\Lambda$ and is expected to have negligible effect in stellar modelling.
-Hence, it is reasonable to assume $\beta_2\approx 0$.
-This point has been elaborated in Sect.\ref{sec4}), as well.
+We note that the parameter $\beta_{2}$ is associated with the cosmological constant $\Lambda$ and is expected to have a negligible effect on stellar modelling.
+Hence, it is reasonable to assume $\beta_2 \approx 0$.
+This choice is consistent with the exterior matching conditions (see Sect.~\ref{sec4}), where a vanishing or negligible $\beta_2$ ensures compatibility with a Schwarzschild-type exterior spacetime and reflects the negligible role of cosmological constant at stellar scales.
 Under this assumption, the radial metric takes a simplified form

 The corresponding temporal component follows from the Karmarkar embedding condition Eq.~(\ref{metricsk}) and yields